SaltyDuchess/LineageOfHeroesUnity/Assets/readme.txt

 as well as a tooltip trigger
 4. Add this prefab to the appropriate loot table scriptable object
 5. Update the appropriate item factory to include your new item

+For consumables/spells

+6. Update the consumable library or spell library on the ability manager under prefabs -> abilities -> consumables/spells -> library

+For consumables

+7. Update the list on consumable manager